Hurwitz Theory of Elliptic Orbifolds, I: Numerical Example

 \section{Numerical Example}

-In this example, we compute the generating function of vertex-bicolored hexagon tilings of the sphere with curvature profile $\vec{\kappa}=(2,2,1,1)$ over the black vertices and no curvature over the white vertices.
+In this example, we compute the generating function of vertex-bicolored hexagon tilings of the sphere with curvature profile $\kappa=(2,2,1,1)$ over the black vertices and no curvature over the white vertices.
 These tilings cover $\mathbb{P}_{3,3,3}$ with ramification profile $3^d$, $3^d$, and $(3^{d-2},2,2,1,1)$.
 The generating function for possibly disconnected covers with no orbifold-unramified components and this ramification profile is where ${\bf g}^3_{2,2,1,1}$ is the unique element of $\Lambda_3$ which takes the value on any $3$-decomposable partition $\lambda$.
-No strict subset of the curvatures form the profile of a tiling, hence we need not take into account the possibility that the bracket counts disconnected covers.
-The weight of ${\bf g}_{2,2,1,1}^3$ will be $(2+2+1+1)/3=2$, similar to the formula in \cite{eo2}, though we did not prove this and the most naive bound from Section 4 on the weight would be $4$.
+No strict subset of the curvatures form the profile of a tiling, hence the bracket already counts connected covers.
+The weight of ${\bf g}_{2,2,1,1}^3$ will be $(2+2+1+1)/3=2$, similar to the formula in \cite{eo2}, though we did not prove this and the most naive bound from Section \ref{shiftedsymm} on the weight would be $4$.
 We may represent it as a linear combination for constants $A_i\in\Q(\zeta_3)$.
 Plugging in enough partitions $\lambda$ on both sides, we determine the constants: